SymfonyCasts/symfony5/sfcasts/ep5-security/activating-2fa.md

 on top.

 ***TIP
 This next paragraph is... wrong!
-Using ``ROLE_USER`` will not force a user to re-renter their password if they're only authenticated via a remember me cookie.
+Using `ROLE_USER` will not force a user to re-enter their password if they're only authenticated via a "remember me" cookie.
 To do that, you should use `IS_AUTHENTICATED_FULLY`.
 And that's what I should have used here.
 ***